ipums/ipumspy/docs/source/extracts.rst

     True

-For extracts that have had their files purged, the data collection name and extract ID number can be used to resubmit your old extract.
+For extracts that have had their files purged, the data collection name and extract ID number can be used to resubmit the old extract.
 Note that resubmitting a purged extract results in a new extract with its own unique ID number!

 .. code:: python